CristinaRuth/cristina-ruth/src/pages/posts/4-steps-to-grow-your-people-skills.md

+---
+title: 4 Steps To Grow Your People Skills
+date: 2019-12-11T11:01:46.831Z
+excerpt: >-
+  Talking with people is not easy.
+In this post, I provide a history of how I went from being shy to giving talks at conferences, and how YOU can do it too.
+tags: ["career","soft-skills","people-skills","personal-growth"]
+template: post
+---

+Talking with people is not easy.
+6 years ago, I was immensely shy and found it hard to talk with people.
+Today, I give talks at conferences.

+In this post, I share my history, my journey, my learnings, and outlined them to 4 steps where **YOU** can do it too.

-# Then and Now
+## Then and Now

-## 6 years ago
+### 6 years ago
 * I would rather code all day than to talk with people.
 * I focused on myself and only worked people if I had to.
 * I pretended I was busy with my phone or something else when I find myself in an elevator with a stranger.
 * I clammed up when speaking in front of a lot of people.

-## Today
+### Today
 * I actually **like** talking to people.
 In fact, I start feeling sad if I spend too many days coding by myself.
-* I focused on others and continually sought out new people even if I don't have to work with them.
+* I focus on others and continually seek out new people even if I don't have to work with them.
 * I say hi and chat about the weather, or what's currently happening, with a stranger in an elevator.
 I also smile and say hi to people I "meet" in the hallways.
 * I can talk comfortably in front of a lot of people.
 I still get nervous, but it's way easier now.

-# What Happened?
+## What Happened?

 The first couple of years, I think it was mainly due to increased job responsibilities -- becoming more of a lead/senior dev.
 As part of that, I had to interact and talk with people a *lot* more.
 I had to clarify requirements, ask questions, set expectations, coordinate with testers, etc.